One report. The right value for every situation.

 How do I know which appraisal I need?

-Start with the reason for the appraisal, and the premise of value follows.
-A loan points to Orderly Liquidation Value or Fair Market Value, an insurance schedule points to Replacement Cost New, an estate or a sale points to Fair Market Value.
-Tell us the situation and the assets, and we confirm the right premise and scope before any work begins.
+Tell us why you need it, and the right premise of value usually follows.
+A loan points to Orderly Liquidation Value or Fair Market Value, an insurance schedule to Replacement Cost New, an estate or a sale to Fair Market Value.
+Send us the situation and the asset list, and we confirm the premise and scope before any work begins.

 Can one report cover more than one premise of value?